Tree series and pattern avoidance in syntax trees: Examples about series from operads

 The \Def{$2$-associative operad}~\cite{LR06} is the operad $\TwoAs$ having the presentation $\Par{\GeneratingSet_\TwoAs, \Congr}$ where

 and $\Congr$ is the finest operad congruence satisfying

 The first dimensions of this operad are

 and form Sequence~\OEIS{A006318} of~\cite{Slo}.
 This operad can be realized as an operad of bicolored Schröder trees (see for instance~\cite{Gir18}), where a \Def{bicolored Schröder tree} is a Schröder tree such that each internal node is assigned with an element of the set $\{0, 1\}$ and all nodes that have a father labeled by $0$ (resp. $1$) are labeled by $1$ (resp. $0$).
+A definition of Schröder trees is given in Section~\ref{subsubsec:schroder_trees}.
 By setting that the arity of a bicolored Schröder tree is the number of its leaves, the set of all bicolored Schröder trees forms a combinatorial graded set. \medbreak

 The orientation $\Rew$ of $\Congr$ obtained by orienting~\eqref{equ:relation_2as_1} and~\eqref{equ:relation_2as_2} from left to right is faithful.
 The $\Rew$-Hilbert series of $\TwoAs$ satisfies

 where

 This series satisfies the algebraic equation